New Zealand

 Brian Cao

-Brian is a Director in our Business Advisory division with over 15 years’ experience working with private businesses, individual investors and multinationals.
+Brian is a Partner in our Business Advisory division with over 15 years’ experience working with private businesses, individual investors and multinationals.
 Brian’s expertise lies in accounting and tax advice, business performance improvement, and financial forecasting.
 He has also been involved in helping many clients set up business in New Zealand.

 Read more >